 Regions outside the GTA are struggling to find skilled labour to fill their workforce needs.
 In 2018, the GTA welcomed more immigrants than Saskatchewan, Quebec, Manitoba and the four Atlantic provinces combined.
-The GTA has about 45% of Ontario’s population, but attracts almost 80% of its immigrants.
-(The Star)
+The GTA has about 45% of Ontario’s population, but attracts almost 80% of its immigrants, according to The Toronto Star.

 As Baby Boomers retire, more economic and fiscal challenges will be created across the province, especially in smaller communities.
 A proposed Ontario immigration strategy, like the one argued for by Kareem El-Assal in “Why we need an ‘Ontario regional immigration strategy’”, would need to promote jobs and quality of life outside the GTA as well, including in the eastern Ontario region.
 We’ve highlighted 5 ways Ontario could help smaller cities attract newcomers and job seekers to Canada.